 With or without the kids, exploring a historical attraction can be one of the best things to do in London when it rains.

 Why not explore inside St Paul’s Cathedral, visit the Tower of London, or Westminster Abbey?
-Entry to all three of these amazing attractions are available for discounted rates with a Go City London Pass.
+Entry to all three of these amazing attractions is available for discounted rates with a Go City London Pass.

 Click here to check out what’s on offer on their website and get yourself a pass to all three!